dmulyalin/ttp/docs/source/Forming Results Structure/Dynamic Path.rst

         }
     ]

-Because each path item is a string, and each item produced by spilling name attributes using '.' dot character, it is possible to produce dynamic path there portions of path item will be dynamically substituted.
+Because each path item is a string produced by splitting the name attribute on ``'.'``, it is possible to embed dynamic substitutions within a portion of a path item.

 Data::